 Yes, it is all this simple.
 Now, the hard part is assessing the actual resale value and total monetary damage.
 These decisions can be entirely subjective.

 Policyholders and their insurance companies often disagree on the numbers.
 For this reason, you always want to choose a reputable auto repair center to help you prove damage costs.
+Choosing the right one for you may take some time but it will be worth it to know that your car is in safe hands.
+To help with this process you may want to research related keywords like ‘auto repair in Lakewood CO‘, for example, to see what results you can check out and whittle down.

 If you own a vehicle that for whatever reason has a low market value, even a small amount of damage can render it unsalvageable.
 On the other hand, if you drive an expensive luxury model, you will usually have to sustain a significant amount of damage to be considered totaled.

 Always remember that resale value can be either the current dealer rate in your area, average private party rate, or a whole car value.
 Be sure to know just which standard your insurer tends to use.
+You may also want to consider how much the repair work may be, and look for a mechanic shop with good auto repair software on hand to run the costs back to you and your insurer.

 Now, as mentioned above, it is usually the case that expensive cars require extensive damage before being considered total losses.